swedishvegan/complax/README.md

 ### Using the Lax compiler and virtual machine <a name="pt2.2"></a>

 The repository comes with a few sample Lax programs to test out the compiler.
+If you're not building from source, you'll need to download these programs and move them into the same folder as the binaries.

 To verify that the compiler and VM work, complete the following steps:

 1. Navigate into the directory with the binaries: &nbsp; ```cd [path to binaries]```
 2. Compile the "hello.lax" file: